Vitols999/QMS-WIKI/DocGisItemsTrkFilters.md

     ![Change track start](images/DocAdv/ChangeStart0.jpg "Change track start") ![Waypoints attached to track](images/DocAdv/ChangeStart3.jpg "Waypoints attached to track")

-* Open the track edit window with a right click on the track name in the workspace (select `Edit`).
+* Open the track edit window with a right-click on the track name in the workspace (select `Edit`).

     ![Track edit window](images/DocAdv/ChangeStart1.jpg "Track edit window")

 * Click the `Filter` tab and open the `Miscellaneous` part of the filters.
 * The `Change start point` filter displays in a combobox those waypoints that can be used as new start points.
 Select one of them (WPT2 in the example) and start the filter (click the wheel icon at the right).
-* The start of the track is moved to the selected waypoint (track point).
+* The start of the track is moved to the selected waypoint (trackpoint).
 The start time and the speed on the track are not changed.
 The example shows the new track with start point WPT2

     ![Track edit window with changed start](images/DocAdv/ChangeStart2.jpg "Track edit window with changed start")